ibm-cloud-docs/subnets/getting-started.md

 ·192.168.0.6 – VPS3
 ·192.168.0.7 – Broadcast Address
 ```
 As the example shows, this **Secondary on VLAN** block provides 5 usable IP addresses out of the 8 IP addresses in the block, bound across 3 different Virtual Machines.
 This configuration brings up the question: “How do I add more IPs to a Virtual Machine if all the IPs on the Portable block are used?”.
-This problem can be solved through the use of a static block, or a **Routed to VLAN** portable block.
+This problem can be solved through the use of a Static block.

-To use a static block within a VM, first order a new static IP block from the Customer Portal.
+To use a Static block within a VM, first order a new Static IP block from the Customer Portal.
 As you order this block, you can select the IP address to which you wish to have this block routed.
 By selecting the IP address that is assigned to the VM, the new block will be routed specifically to that VM.
 Then you can bind the new block of IPs directly to that VM and begin using them immediately.

-Alternately, if you wish for the new block to be usable by more than one Virtual Machine, use a **Routed to VLAN** block.
-A **Routed to VLAN** block is available by purchasing a Portable IP block from the portal and selecting the VLAN within which the IP address of the VM resides.
-Once the IP block is created, it is available for use on any server or VM on that VLAN.
+Alternately, if you want the new IP block to be usable by more than one Virtual Machine, order a Portable IP block or **Secondary on VLAN** block that has sufficient available IPs after Network, Gateway, Broadcast and two HSRP addresses are set aside.
+Once the Portable IP block is created, it is available for use on any server or VM on that VLAN.